Application Process

 Criminal Background Check

 Students are required to undergo a background check and drug screen prior to matriculation, towards the completion of their second year, and possibly prior to graduation, at their own expense.
 These screenings must be performed by a certifying organization retained by Noorda-COM in order to satisfy federal and state requirements for individuals participating in clinical activities involving patient care, including clinical clerkships and early clinical experiences.
-Please refer to page 8 of the Admissions Policy for details concerning these requirements.

 All matriculating students must be vaccinated in accordance with Noorda-COM’s guidelines to participate in clinical activities and rotations.
-Immunization and health requirements are based on CDC guidelines for healthcare workers and the requirements of the Office of Clinical Education.
+Immunization and health requirements are based on CDC guidelines for healthcare workers and the requirements of the Department of Clinical Education.
 These requirements are subject to change and matriculating and enrolled students are expected to adhere to the current guidelines.

 Recommending an Applicant for Admissions